astronomer/docs/astro/configure-deployment-resources.md

 On Astro Hybrid, PgBouncer is highly available by default.
 Every Deployment has 2 PgBouncer Pods assigned to two different nodes to prevent zombie tasks.

-By default, each deployment uses 1 scheduler.
-If you configure your Deployment to use 2 schedulers, each scheduler Pod is assigned to a separate node to ensure availability.
-To limit in cost, a Deployment that uses 3 or 4 schedulers can assign all scheduler Pods across two nodes.
+By default, each Deployment uses 1 scheduler.
+If you configure your Deployment with 2 schedulers, each scheduler Pod is assigned to a separate node to ensure availability.
+To limit cost, a Deployment that uses 3 or 4 schedulers can assign all scheduler Pods across two nodes.
 :::

 By default, the Pods running your Deployment's Airflow components are distributed across multiple nodes.
-When you enable high availability, your Deployment runs two instances of [PgBouncer](https://www.pgbouncer.org/) and two instances of scheduler across different nodes.
+When you enable high availability, your Deployment runs two instances of [PgBouncer](https://www.pgbouncer.org/) and two instances of its scheduler across different nodes.
 This ensures that your DAGs can continue to run if there's an issue with one of your Airflow components in a specific node.
 Note that PGBouncer Pods are guaranteed to run across multiple availability zones, but scheduler Pods are not.

 Because this setting results in more resource usage, it can increase the cost of your Deployment.
 See [Pricing](https://astronomer.io/pricing).